kirillkh/rs_teardown_tree/README.md

 "Implicit" means that nodes do not store explicit pointers to their children.
 This is similar to how binary heaps work: all nodes in the tree reside in an array, the root always at index 0, and given a node with index i, its left/right children are found at indices `2*i` and `2*i+1`.
-Thus no dynamic memory allocation and deallocation is done.
+Thus no dynamic memory allocation or deallocation is done.
 This makes it possible to implement a fast **clone** operation: instead of traversing the tree, allocating and copying each node individually, we are able to allocate the whole array in a single call and efficiently copy the entire content.